NamPhuThuy/TNam-blog/_posts/2024-10-25-Git-Branching-and-Merge.md

 # References

-<a href = "https://www.geeksforgeeks.org/difference-between-git-and-github">Difference Between Git and GitHub</a>  - Geeksforgeeks
+<a href = "https://www.geeksforgeeks.org/introduction-to-git-branch">Introduction to Git Branch
+</a>  - Geeksforgeeks
 <a href = "https://blog.bytebytego.com/i/95179881/how-does-git-work"> How does git work? </a> - ByteByteGo